India’s Unicorns (2025 Update): The Complete Guide to India’s 100+ Billion-Dollar Startups

 50. Icertis: Cloud-based contract management software provider.

-54. Spinny: Used car buying and selling platform with quality assurance.
+54. Spinny: Used-car platform with quality assurance.

 56. Moglix: E-commerce platform for industrial tools and equipment.

-59. Khatabook: Mobile app for small business cash flow management.
+59. Khatabook: Mobile app for small-business cash-flow management.

 62. CredAvenue: Fintech platform for enterprise debt products.

-64. Livspace: Home interior and renovation platform.
+64. Livspace: Home interiors and renovation platform.

 67. BrowserStack: Cloud web and mobile testing platform.

-68. Uniphore: Conversational AI and automation technology company.
+68. Uniphore: Conversational AI and automation technology.

 69. Hasura: Instant GraphQL APIs for new and existing applications.